 A SONG OF NEVERSEA

 Scottish photographer Luma Grey will never know peace until she’s alone in her head.
-The creature has lived there for years, slipping into her peripheral vision and disrupting her life's most pivotal moments.
-But when she descends a Cornish mine for a promising photo op, the creature does more than flood her sight with fey imagery: he sings.
+The creature has lived there for years, shifting in the shadows of her peripheral vision, disrupting her life’s most pivotal moments.
+She’s come to believe he’s a stress-induced hallucination, but when she descends a Cornish mine for a photo op, the creature comes out of lurk-mode—and sings.

-Following his song, Luma emerges in a parallel Earth called Eidolia—the creature’s homeland, where he finally abandons her.
-But any thrill of solitude is short-lived.
-The wall between realms has been mysteriously sealed for decades, and somehow—despite her arrival through it—still is.
+Desperate to confront him, Luma chases his siren song only to emerge in a parallel plane called Eidolia.
+There, he finally abandons Luma, but any thrill of solitude is short-lived.
+The passageways between planes have been mysteriously sealed for decades, and somehow—despite Luma’s arrival through one—still are.

-Aided by a powerless male sylph and a cockatrice whose kin is trapped in the humanlands, Luma’s only hope is to find the siren whose handiwork has branded her a pariah in both realms.
-But first, she must prove she’s no death knell come to trigger their extinction.
+Aided by a band of misfits including a powerless male sylph, a landlocked kelpie, and a chaotic-neutral cockatrice, Luma seeks the siren whose handiwork has branded her a disaster in one realm and a pariah in the other.
+But first, she must prove she’s no death knell come to trigger the Eidol race’s extinction.